2023 Best Value Allied Health Services Undergraduate Certificate Schools in North Dakota

 Best North Dakota Schools for Affordable Quality for an Award Taking 1 to 4 Years in Allied Health Services

-Our analysis found Dakota College at Bottineau to be the best value school for allied health & medical assisting services students who want to pursue a undergraduate certificate in North Dakota.
+Our 2023 rankings named Dakota College at Bottineau the best value school in North Dakota for allied health & medical assisting services students working on their undergraduate certificate.
 Located in the remote area of Bottineau, MSU-Bottineau is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at MSU-Bottineau are $5,347 a year.

-Read full report on Allied Health & Medical Assisting Services at Dakota College at Bottineau
+Full Allied Health & Medical Assisting Services at Dakota College at Bottineau Report

-A rank of #2 on this year’s list means North Dakota State College of Science is a great value for allied health & medical assisting services students working on their undergraduate certificate.
-North Dakota State College of Science is a small public school located in the distant town of Wahpeton.
+The excellent undergraduate certificate programs at North Dakota State College of Science helped the school earn the #2 place on this year’s ranking of the best value allied health & medical assisting services schools in North Dakota.
+North Dakota State College of Science is a small public school located in the town of Wahpeton.

 In-state tuition fees for undergraduate students at North Dakota State College of Science are $5,880 per year.

-North Dakota State College of Science not only placed well in our value ranking, but it is also #4 on our Best Allied Health Services Undergraduate Certificate Trade Schools in North Dakota list.
+North Dakota State College of Science also took the #4 spot in our Best Allied Health Services Undergraduate Certificate Trade Schools in North Dakota rankings.

 Explore all the Best Value Allied Health & Medical Assisting Services Colleges in the Plains States Area or other specific states within that region.